 Most programmes enable you to take optional modules in addition to compulsory core modules.

 Studies of each module are completed by evaluation of student’s knowledge and skills – examination or other final assessment.

 Study workload is measured in study credits.
 Study credit is a unit for assessing study results and student’s working time.
 1,600 hours of one year of studies correspond to 60 credits.
 One study credit is equal to one credit of European credit transfer and accumulation system (ECTS).

 Number of examinations per semester in undergraduate and non-degree study programmes must not exceed 7, in master’s studies it must be no more than 5, excluding the retaken or optional modules (no more than two of the latter can be chosen).

 Knowledge assessment system

-To ensure active participation of the students during the whole semester, their ability to practically apply the knowledge, and in order to objectively assess their endeavours, the University employs cumulative assessment system.
+To ensure constant and active participation of the students during the whole semester, their ability to practically apply theoretical knowledge, objective evaluation of study results, the University applies accumulative evaluation system.

-Applying cumulative assessment, the final grade is the sum of the results of intermediate assessments and final assessment (examinations).
-Student, who fails to perform or get assessment for semester’s tasks, is not allowed to participate in the final assessment.
+Final mark of the study module consists of the marks of intermediate assessments and final assessment multiplied by weighted coefficients (percentage of each assessment), and adding these multiplications.
+Student, who fails to get assessment of study module’s intermediate tasks, is not allowed to participate in the final assessment of study module.

 The University uses ten-point grading scale.
 Knowledge and skills are being assessed as follows: